 - A motorcycle must have two separately wired light circuits.
 Each circuit contains one white (or yellow) head light and one non blinking red rear light (see minimum/maximum specifications).
 Each circuit shall be operated only by a switch on the handlebar and must not be switched on or off by the other circuit. - The first circuit is controlled by a switch with an ON/OFF position.
-The second circuit contains a switch with the lights in an ON/OFF position. - A third rear red light must be directly connected to a battery and controlled with fuse and extra switch. - It is mandatory that these separate circuits work simultaneously.
+The second circuit contains a switch with the lights in an ON/OFF position.
+Both circuits must be controlled by one switch on the handlebar or may be integrated to the action of engine start/engine off switch. - A third rear red light must be directly connected to a battery and controlled with fuse and extra switch. - It is mandatory that these separate circuits work simultaneously.
 Broken lights or lightbulbs must be replaced during the motorcycles' first available pitstop. - Each front light source must be at least a 55 Watts halogen bulb or, if another type is used, have at least an equivalent luminosity. - Formula EWC: headlights must emit a WHITE light beam - All other Classes: headlights must emit a YELLOW light beam - Each rear light shall have the following power ratings: - for bulbs: minimum 10 Watts, maximum 15 Watts - for LED units: the minimum equivalent of luminosity to a bulb with ratings as above. - A flat, red retro-reflective surface (min.
 60 cm2), must be installed at the rear of the motorcycle, perpendicular in relation to the ground and slightly inclined to the rear (max 30°). - An additional, non-blinking identification light (no red, yellow or green colours), max. power 5 W, may be added to a motorcycle, fixed to the side and not visible when viewed from the rear of the motorcycle.